 Spectacle or Character?
 How About Both?

-Like Wanda Maximoff, Jac Schaeffer, Adam Shakman, Kevin Feige, and the writers definitely weren’t afraid to bend and even break the rules with each episode of Wandavision and have fun doing it.
+Like Wanda Maximoff, Jac Schaeffer, Adam Shakman, Kevin Feige, and the writers definitely weren’t afraid to bend and even break the rules with each episode of Wandavision and have fun while doing it.

 From each episode's unique sitcom-inspired theme song written by Disney duo Robert and Kristen Andersen-Lopez, to the MANY easter eggs, sitcom tropes, and fan theories sparked by numerous plot twists, lines of dialogue, and character arrivals, Wandavision embraces its own oddity while still keeping ties to the past and future of the MCU.
 Heck, they even decided to shoot the first few episodes in front of a live studio audience to stay true to form and because, well, why not?

 In the past, Marvel Studios has been accused of being formulaic with their feature films.
 It’s also not a stretch to say that most MCU films thrive on big budget spectacle.
 I don't think those are necessarily bad things.

-However, with multiple miniseries in the works, not only have they given themselves more time and space to explore even more intricate storylines and go deeper into individual character arcs, something that’s really hard to do with the ensemble nature of the bigger Avengers team ups, they now have the freedom to test the waters, invite new creative vision into the room, and see how far down the rabbit hole they and their viewers are willing to go.
+However, with multiple miniseries in the works, not only have they given themselves more time and space to explore more intricate storylines and go deeper into individual supporting character's arcs, something that’s really hard to do with the ensemble nature of the bigger Avengers team ups, they now have the freedom to test the waters, invite new creative vision into the room, and see how far down the rabbit hole they and their viewers are willing to go.

-The MCU is always at its best when it allows its storytellers to play with universal themes, new but well-defined worlds, and genre-blending storylines.
+The MCU is always at its best when it allows its storytellers to play with universal themes, well-defined worlds, and genre-blending storylines.
 There’s a reason why Guardians of the Galaxy, Black Panther, and Captain America: The Winter Soldier are some of the most consistent fan favorites.

-Any proof we needed that Wandavision was going to be wildly different that anything we had seen before and, in a way, the MCU’s own experiment with the mystical and magical can be found in the genre description for the show in the Disney+ menu.
+Any proof we needed that Wandavision was going to be wildly different that anything we had seen before and become the MCU’s own experiment with the mystical and magical can be found in the genre description in the Disney+ menu.